mathijs727/SVDAG-Compression/readme.md

 Follow the instructions of the original readme for the initial setup.
 Two additional optional requirements can be installed:

-* For lossy compression, the clustering program [MCL](https://micans.org/mcl/) needs to be installed in its default location (`$HOME/local/bin/mcl`).
-This path can be adjusted in `src/symvox/cluster.hpp`.
+* For lossy compression, the clustering program [MCL](https://micans.org/mcl/) needs to be installed and added to `$PATH`.
+Windows users can install MCL using Windows Subsystem for Linux (`sudo apt install mcl` in Ubuntu).
+See `src/symvox/cluster.hpp` for details.
 * For the voxelization of LAS/LAZ files (lidar point clouds), the [libLAS](https://liblas.org/) package needs to be installed before building the project.

 ## Original readme